-When a company which started out making tractors finds their strength in supercars before deciding to make an SUV, a slight cause of concern is natural.
+When a company which started out making tractors find its strength in supercars before deciding to make an SUV, a slight cause of concern is natural.

-While there has been a trend for every car company to at least offer one family mover, Lamborghini believe it will help them double their revenue.
-That’s a lot of Lamborghinis at the weekend soccer matches but let us guide your reservations.
+While there has been a trend for every car company to at least offer one family mover, Lamborghini believes it will help them double their revenue.
+That’s a lot of Lamborghinis at the weekend soccer matches, but let us guide your reservations.

 Quick Facts About The Lamborghini Urus

 Official DMARGE Head Turn Rating: 9 out of 10

 0-100: 3.4 seconds

 Transmission: 8 speed auto

 1. It’s A German supermodel disguised in Italian threads